ava-ly/credit-approval/README.md

     </a>
 </p>

+Designed and built an end-to-end MLOps pipeline with automated testing and deployment, orchestrated by Airflow, capable of processing data from cloud object storage (AWS S3) in a production-like environment.

 ## Project Structure

-This structure separates concerns, making the project easy to navigate, test, and maintain.
+This structure makes the project easy to navigate, test, and maintain.

 ```
 credit-approval/